mittimi/ComfyUI_mittimiLoadPresetLite/README.md

 === note ===

-!!!
-The following error appears to have been fixed. !!!

 If RES4LYF is installed, it will not function properly.
 Adding the last three lines of the following code to RES4LYF's init.py will restore normal operation.